PostgreSQL database model

 (

-): - fetch the development packages for newly-seen kernel versions
+sh/check-new-distro-kver.sh): - fetch the development packages for newly-seen kernel versions

 (

-):- grab
+sh/fetch-distro-kver.sh):- grab

-records that are not yet present inkver_fetched
+kver_seenrecords that are not yet present inkver_fetched - run

-to fetch the files - insert newly-fetched kernel versions into
+kernqto fetch the files - insert newly-fetched kernel versions into

 the

-table; this is the input table for the next step
+kver_fetchedtable; this is the input table for the next step

 - grab